 After finishing immigration, we had our luggage screened and cleared customs, and then we had to wait in a wide waiting room until the train got ready.

 At 9:10 pm, the boarding gate was open.
-We got on the train and it moved again.
+We got on the train, and it moved again.
 Views from here were quite different from those until a short while ago.
 Everything was organised.
 Cars driving on the streets looked clean.
 Buses on the streets looked up-to-date.
 Everything looked bright for me.

-Running for 20 minutes or so, the train arrived at Singapore terminal at about 9:40 pm, keeping 30 minutes delay from a regular schedule.
+Running for 20 minutes or so, the train arrived at the Singapore terminal at about 9:40 pm, keeping 30 minutes delay from a regular schedule.

 The station building was gorgeous, just right for an opening gate to the Malay Peninsula and Bangkok.
 On the contrary, stations in Japan are, even in Tokyo station, look poorly, too commercialised.
-I hope at least Tokyo station should be like this.
+I hope at least the Tokyo station should be like this.